bmukesh23/Splice/README.md

 #  Splice
-An Instagram Clone built with React and TypeScript.
+A Social Media Web App built with React and TypeScript.

 ## 📦 Technologies